superfaceai/station/CONVENTIONS.md

 ### Map

+- Use 2 spaces per indentation level.

-There are no particular conventions right now.
+There are no other conventions right now.
 We want first gather more content to understand how Comlink maps are written to decide what conventions would make sense.

 ### Provider